Scusemua/kind/README.md

 <p align="center"><img alt="kind" src="./logo/logo.png" width="300px" /></p>

+# Why does this fork exist?

+I wanted to be able to specify where to mount the "runtime persistent storage" of the nodes.
+The main disk on the server I use for development was getting full.

 # Please see [Our Documentation](https://kind.sigs.k8s.io/docs/user/quick-start/) for more in-depth installation etc.

 kind is a tool for running local Kubernetes clusters using Docker container "nodes".